Melvin Ingram, DE, South Carolina

 The early entry prospect is extremely fast and gets upfield in a hurry.
 His speed puts offensive tackles on their heels, and he has the athleticism to drop his hips and shoulder to turn towards the quarterback.
 Mercilus' strength can take linemen by surprise, and he has a powerful bull rush.
 In run defense, Mercilus anchors and holds his ground well.
 He needs to work on shedding blocks in order to be able to make more tackles in the ground game.

-Height: 6-3.
-Weight: 250.
-Projected 40 Time: 4.57.
-Projected Round (2012): 1-2.
-2/17/12: Perry really improved his performance from 2010.
-He finished the 2011 season on on a tear with 5.5 sacks in four games.
+Perry really improved his performance from 2010.
+He finished the 2011 season on on a tear, notching 5.5 sacks in four games.
 Perry battled well against Stanford offensive tackle Jonathan Martin even though he didn't have a sack in the game.
 As the year wore on, Perry simply got better.
 He is lightning off the snap, and his speed to turn the corner and cut back to the inside overwhelms offensive tackles.
 Perry has a good repertoire of moves, and the only thing lacking from his game is more bulk and strength.

 The redshirt junior totaled 54 tackles with 9.5 sacks, 13 tackles for a loss, three forced fumbles and two passes batted in 2011.
 If Perry had decided to return for his senior season and continued to improve under Monte Kiffin before going pro, he could have been a high first-round pick in 2013.